schrockwell/bodyguard/README.md

 Bodyguard protects the context boundaries of your application. 💪

-Version 2.0 was built from the ground-up to integrate nicely with Phoenix contexts.
-Authorization callbacks can be implemented directly in contexts, so permissions can be checked from controllers, views, sockets, tests, and even other contexts.
+Version 2.0 was designed from the ground-up to integrate nicely with Phoenix contexts.
+Authorization is contained completely within contexts so that the business logic it represents does not leak out.
+This keeps your contextual actions safe, and ensures consumers do not contain repetitive, error-prone authorization checks.

 To promote reuse and DRY up repetitive configuration, authorization can be constructed and executed in a composable way with `Bodyguard.Action`.